Salman-Khan-Mohammed/Final-Project/README.md

 ![App Screenshot](https://github.com/Salman-Khan-Mohammed/Recommendation-System/blob/main/Matrix-f_RMSE_AHP.png)

 **Hybrid Model:-**

 RMSE over Epochs

 ![App Screenshot](https://github.com/Salman-Khan-Mohammed/Recommendation-System/blob/main/Hybrid-M_AHP.png)

 **Comparing the performance of both models using bar charts :-** These visualizations provide a clear comparison across different evaluation metrics.
 ![App Screenshot](https://github.com/Salman-Khan-Mohammed/Recommendation-System/blob/main/Models_Comparison.png)

+## Observations

+The Matrix Factorization Model outperforms the Hybrid Recommender Model in terms of both accuracy and classification metrics:
+- The Hybrid model has a higher RMSE (0.937605) and MAE (0.741122) compared to the Matrix Factorization model, indicating that its predictions are less accurate.

+- In contrast, the Matrix Factorization model significantly outperforms the Hybrid model in every evaluation metric.
+It has a much lower RMSE (0.299825) and MAE (0.222490), indicating better prediction accuracy.

 ## Conclusion